 Robinson, J. (1956).
 The Accumulation of Capital.
 London: Macmillan.

-Lest it get lost, the lifting of condition (i) is SUFFICIENT for the proof that standard profit theory and I=S/IS-LM are false.
+Lest it gets lost, the lifting of condition (i) is SUFFICIENT for the proof that standard profit theory and I=S/IS-LM are false.

 It is not really big news for anybody that inventory changes happen.
 As a matter of fact, they appear explicitly in the correct market model, which fully replaces supply-demand-equilibrium (2013).
-It is perhaps news for you that this hapless construct is one of biggest embarrassments in the history of what Feynman famously called cargo cult sciences (see Wikipedia).
+It is perhaps news for you that this hapless construct is one of the biggest embarrassments in the history of what Feynman famously called cargo cult sciences.

 As far as the empirical content of supply-demand-equilibrium is concerned this is common knowledge: “What is now taught as standard economic theory will eventually disappear, no trace of it will remain in the universities or boardrooms because it simply doesn’t work: were it engineering, the bridge would collapse.”
 (McCauley, 2006, p.
 17)